bbc/simorgh/src/app/legacy/containers/ArticleTimestamp/timeFormatTests/README.md

 - Change in the timeformat logic [here](../timeFormats)

-- Changes in DST times accross different timezones.
+- Changes in DST times across different timezones.

 - ... please add more if you find any